We crossed the Danube River from Pest to Buda to see the castle and walk up and down little

 We met Kathy and Russ who are significant because her sister is married to John Nenos and they lived in Alfred for several years.
 We don’t know John Nenos but we do know his brother Jim and his wife Karrie Edwards and we know where their old house is so that was a little surprising.

 On the way back we got off the train twice not knowing if that is allowed with this ticket but since nobody checked our tickets when we jumped back on it worked out okay.
-We stopped to see ancient Roman ruins.
-There are two amphitheatres – one smaller than Rome’s coliseum and the other larger.
-They are said to be “resting” which means that nobody is tearing them down but nobody is restoring or protecting them either.
+We stopped to

 The Roman Coliseum is a huge tourist draw and money conduit if not money maker.
 The first amphitheatre we stopped at was Aquincum in OBuda or ancient Buda.
 It is visible from the train track so no problem finding it.
 The town was a military garrison in the first century AD and was also the seat of the Roman province of the time.